Alexiou981/the-food-frontier/README.md

 - Logged in user can successfully access a pre-existing and a custom recipe ✅
 - Logged in user can successfully edit a recipe whether approved or not ✅
 - Logged in user can successfully delete a recipe ✅
-- Logged in user can successfully create a comment ✅
-- Logged in user can successfully access their comment ✅
-- Logged in user can successfully edit their comment ✅
-- Logged in user can successfully delete their comment ✅

 ### Features
 - Navbar links work as expected ✅